Updated: Jun 30

 In our journey to provide you with only the finest foodie experience possible, we are back to review another restaurant for you to visit!
 This time, we put Vann under scrutiny.

 Vann has one location in Spring Park right along the beautiful Lake Minnetonka.
-Having visited in the winter, we had the fantastic view of ice and snow, but I can assure you, Lake Minnetonka in the Spring, Summer, and Fall is a beautiful sight.
-Nonetheless, the 11 table dining room was intimate, classy, and tailored to our experience.
+Having visited in the winter, we had a fantastic view of ice and snow, but I can assure you, Lake Minnetonka in the Spring, Summer, and Fall is a beautiful sight.
+Nonetheless, the 11-table dining room was intimate, classy, and tailored to our experience.

 Here is what they have to say about themselves:

 "Vann (pronounced "von" and Norwegian for 'water') is located on Lake Minnetonka in Spring Park, MN.
 Local chef Erik Skaar returned to the western suburbs of Minneapolis after perfecting his cooking skills in some of the country's best kitchens.
 The name pays homage to Erik's Norwegian roots and his love of fish, seafood, and waterfowl."